SSH

 cert-validation

-This element defines public-key infrastructure (PKI) settings used for validating remote server authentication certificates.
+This element defines public-key infrastructure (PKI) settings user for validating remote server authentication X.509v3 certificates or OpenSSH CA-key for validating OpenSSH format server authentication certificates.
 The element can have the following attributes: end-point-identity-check, default-domain, http-proxy-url, socks-server-url, cache-size, max-crl-size, external-search-timeout, max-ldap-response-length, ldap-idle-timeout and max-path-length.

 The end-point-identity-check attribute specifies whether the client will verify the server's host name or IP address against the Subject Name or Subject Alternative Name (DNS Address) specified in the server host certificate.
 The default value is yes.
 If set to no, the fields in the server host certificate are not verified and the certificate is accepted based on the validity period and CRL check only.